presenter/enyo-depends/README.md

 ###Options

 ####--enyo
 If you do not have the core Enyo files in a folder named "enyo", then you can specify the location of enyo using this option.
+You may also specify the location of enyo in your enyo.json file.

 	enyo-depends install presenter/enyo-editor --enyo scripts/enyo